Technologicat/mcpyrate/quasiquotes.md

 lightly dressed up AST, like Lisps do.

-## mcpy vs. MacroPy
+## mcpyrate vs. MacroPy

 Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in MacroPy.
 That source code, itself quite short, is full of creative ingenuity, at places muddled by the first-gen nature of the system.

-Since `mcpy` is a second-gen system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably possible.
+Since `mcpyrate` is a third-gen system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably possible.
 We have liberally changed function and class names where this makes the code easier to understand.